 Additional Parmesan cheese for time of service (optional)

-Remove the small part of the cabbage head that remains - it's okay if it's not cooked under tender.
+Remove the small part of the cabbage head that remains - it's okay if it's not cooked tender.
 Allow it to cool for a few minutes, then use those small leaves that you won't be stuffing to line the bottom of your slow cooker.
 This will create a protective barrier on the bottom of the insert so that the stuffed cabbage rolls do not scorch or burn.

 Begin assembling the filling by combining the crackers, green pepper, onion, garlic, salt, pepper, Parmesan, beaten egg, tomato sauce (not the V8 juice) and rice into a large mixing bowl.